 Acne is very common in teenagers and younger adults.
 About 80% of the UK population between 11 and 30 are affected by acne.
 Acne is most common in girls from the ages of 14 to 17, and in boys from the ages of 16 to 19.

 Most people have acne on and off for several years before their symptoms start to improve as they get older.
 Acne often disappears when a person is in their mid-20s.
 In some cases, acne can continue into adult life.
-About 5% of women and 1% of men have acne over the age of 25.
+About 3% of adults have acne over the age of 35.

 No. Poor hygiene doesn’t cause acne.
 Cleansing your skin daily and exfoliating weekly can help prevent pores from becoming clogged, this approach is useful for both people with and without acne.